rahmanidashti/znuai/overview.md

 Kosar Hossein Zadeh

 ## Grading
+Your final grade will be assigned based on the following (tentative weighting):
 - Midterms 10% (each)
 - Final 30%
-- Programming homework 30%
+- Programming homework 35%
-- Written homework 15%
+- Written homework 10%
 - Participation 5%

 ## Announcements + Q&A